luanpotter/shattered-wilds/docs/arcane.md

 ### Area/Volume/Targets

 Depending on the nature of the Spell, it might affect a certain area, volume or amount of beings (targets).
-The table below breaks down the typical effects of a Basic Arcane Spell and the augmentation costs:
+The table below breaks down the typical effects of a Fundamental Arcane Spell and the augmentation costs:

 | Effect Type | Basic Effect | Increment Cost |
 |-------------|--------------|----------------|